songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 == Upgrade Notice ==

+= 1.7.23 =
+If you have CSS code customizations referencing the universal button (`.addtoany_share_save`) or the standard share buttons container (`.addtoany_share_save_container`), those class names have been deprecated and will be removed in a future plugin update.
+The new class names are `.addtoany_share` and `.addtoany_content` respectively.
+Please update your custom CSS if you are referencing the deprecated class names.

 = 1.7.18 =
-* The background for floating bars now defaults to `transparent`.
+The background for floating bars now defaults to `transparent`.
 You can change the background for your floating bars in the "Floating" tab of Settings > AddToAny.

 = 1.7.13 =
 For [WooCommerce](https://woocommerce.com/) sites, the default standard placement for share buttons has moved from the product description to after the product meta block.
 You can customize exactly where share buttons display by [editing](https://docs.woocommerce.com/document/editing-projects-templates-safely/) your `share.php` Single Product Share template.